 The healing process of the body is triggered by heat as it relaxes fatigued joints and muscles.
 Heating therapy improves blood flow.

 The blood circulation in the body improves due to heat therapy, which allows the blood to flow to the affected areas thus reducing the pain.
+Thus, this is quite an effective physiotherapy treatment for rheumatism.

 Heat may not entirely remove your RA pain, but it can significantly diminish it.